blackjid/gwohelper/readme.md

 -----
 1. Config the helper changing the values of the first to objects in the file.

-	account: "UA-XXXXXXX-X"
+´account: "UA-XXXXXXX-X"´

 This is the google web optimizer account ID your are going to use

-	debug: bool
+´debug: bool´

 If it's true, the script will write some logs in the browsers console and it will not send the tracking beacons, that way you can test in your development environment without sending data to your production GWO account

-	experiments: {}
+´experiments: {}´

 This is an object that has as many object inside as you need to experiment.
 The following is the structure of each experiment:

-	experiments.experiment1.id: "00000000" Is the id that GWO provide for this experiment experiments.experiment1.sections: [{name:'name1'},{name:'name2'}]  Is an array with the sections of the experiments and it's names
+´experiments.experiment1.id: "00000000" Is the id that GWO provide for this experiment experiments.experiment1.sections: [{name:'name1'},{name:'name2'}]  Is an array with the sections of the experiments and it's names´

 2. Insert the script into your code, you can use it at the begining or end of your code